omnaathharis/Happy-Hour-Web-App/README.md

 Full stack web application that acts as a visual CRUD database of happy hour events around Vancouver.
 Complete with a map view, implemented with the help of two external remote APIs, and an accompanying table too.

+Front-end developed using React; utilizing React Routers, React Hooks and React's Context API - styled with Bootstrap and custom CSS.

+The back-end comprised of a RESTful API developed through Node and Express, with PostgreSQL as the database that stored information received from both the user and the two external remote APIs.

 ## Developed With

 Tech Stack